+Here’s a quick overview of the sign-up process.
 Click “Sign Up” from the Foap homepage.

 Select “Photographer,” which indicates that you want to sell images.

-Then you’re good to go, and you can start selling your Instagram photos.
+You’re good to go, and you can start selling your Instagram photos.

 One feature that you’ll want to check out is called “Missions.”